Traveling to Thailand? Check out the best kite spots in the country!

 Thermal wind isn’t actually wind, in a sense (bear with me here):

 It’s more of a difference in pressure.
 As cool air comes in off the sea, the warm air over the land rises up and is replaced with the cooler air, creating more lift and better kitesurfing conditions.

 The thing is, anemometers don’t measure this phenomenon very well.

-From looking at this, you’d be led to believe only 10-19% of days during the thermal season had Beaufort force 4 wind (11-16 knots), when in fact, if you were on the beach every day during that time, you’d know it was a lot more often than that.
+From looking at the Windguru archives, you’d be led to believe only 10-19% of days during the thermal season had Beaufort force 4 wind (11-16 knots), when in fact, if you were on the beach every day during that time, you’d know it was a lot more often than that.

 Local riders put the normal spectrum for wind during the thermal season at 10-20 knots on 70% of days and 15-25 knots during the monsoon season with similar/slightly less reliability.

 So, taking all of this into account (hang in there, it gets easier after this)….

 The best way to get an accurate reading of the real wind in Thailand is to talk to someone who’s actually there (which you can do in our Extreme Nomads facebook group).

 This should give you a much clearer idea of when and where to go kitesurfing in Thailand next time you get the chance.